-Our research has found that this day is in honor of the death of Catherine “Kitty” Genovese who was murdered near her home on March 13, 1964, in New York City.
-For Miss Genovese, had just one good Samaritan stepped forward that night, she may be alive today.
-Her killer was interrupted two times, each interruption witnessed by neighbors or passersby, but no one called the police.
-After his third and successful attempt, one person called, but it was too late for Miss Genovese.
-We have been unable to identify the creator of this day was not found.
+Our research found this day honors the death of Catherine “Kitty” Genovese, who was murdered near her home on March 13, 1964, in New York City.
+That night, if one Good Samaritan had stepped forward, Miss Genovese would have lived.
+Something interrupted her killer twice that night, each interruption witnessed by neighbors or passersby.
+Still, one called the police.
+After his third and successful attempt, one person called, but too late for Miss Genovese.
+We have been unable to identify the creator of this national day.